As a teenager and young adult the soundtrack to your life is built on a mountain of “firsts:”

 We used lyrics from an existing corpus and filled in gaps from Genius.
 Each song was tagged by whether it contained feminine gendered lyrics, masculine gendered lyrics, and relationship lyrics.
 Then those tags were compared to the artist’s sexual orientation and gender identity.
 This gave us a set of songs to manually check.
 From there we listened to A LOT of music to identify the 8 songs with explicit same-gender relationship lyrics.
 Since this was an imperfect manual effort, we might have missed something.
 Got a song we should add?
 Email Jan at email@example.com.

-This story was updated after Halsey changed the pronouns in her Instagram bio and posted “The inclusion of ‘they,’ in addition to ‘she,’ feels most authentic to me.”
+This story was updated to reflect Halsey’s change to the pronouns in her Instagram bio and posted “The inclusion of ‘they,’ in addition to ‘she,’ feels most authentic to me.”
+Gender is fluid, so this piece may be outdated — it only represents a snapshot in time for how artists publicly identify.

 I began to poke around at this story in 2019.
 Anecdotally, I felt like I was hearing more explicit same-gender references in mainstream songs than I did when I was younger, but after looking at the initial data, my music tastes might have just gotten a little more queer.